-Enjoyment: If we spend our lives without enjoyment and valuing these times, then we tend to become reclusive and not see value in anything we do.
-The fact is that you need you time if only to recover for the time you spend working and other duties outside of your work.
-Taking some you time is great for your productivity.
+If we spend our lives without enjoyment and valuing these times, then we tend to become reclusive and not see value in anything we do.
+The fact is that you need your time if only to recover from the time you spend working and other duties outside of your work.
+Taking some time is great for your productivity.

 Not Appreciating Holistic Value

-As a business consultant, I’m often to asked to advise businesses which are not doing so well or want to improve.
-Time and again I see owners and managers focusing on the wrong things.
-These things tend to make little or no business impact, and all they do is drink energy from hard working executives.
-It many respects, I point out where the value lies to a business owner or a Chairman and his or her executive management team, and this often transforms the fortunes of a company.
+As a business consultant, I’m often asked to advise businesses that are not doing so well or want to improve.
+Time and again, I see owners and managers focusing on the wrong things.
+These things tend to make little or no business impact, and all they do is drink energy from hard-working executives.
+In many respects, I point out where the value lies to a business owner or a good Chairman and his or her executive management team, and this often transforms the fortunes of a company.

 Taking time to appreciate what is meaningful from all aspects of your life will not only make you a happier person, but you will see where the true value lies in your professional life.
 This will make you more productive, and give you a more meaningful life.